winstonhoyle/corteva-code-challenge-template/README.md

 ~2 hours

 #### Comments
 Input works but only when `bulk_upload` is disabled.
-If I worked on this long I would fix bulk upload with new files.
+If I worked on this longer I would fix bulk upload with new files.
 I would also implement storing results and unit tests.
 I only give myself ~2 hours per challenge.
 I have other code that is _production_, including an account I post daily maps:
 * [VineMapper](https://github.com/winstonhoyle/VineMapper)
 * [Mapping-WMATA-Fares](https://github.com/winstonhoyle/Mapping-WMATA-Fares) [http://wmatafares.com/](http://wmatafares.com/)
 * [Sample-CRUD-app](https://github.com/winstonhoyle/Sample-CRUD-app)